Budding Sheffield musician pens song urging people to stop carrying knives

 His father Doulou Ndongola said: “I am so surprised that he made a powerful song against the knife crime.
 It's so deep to see a young child wondering about the knife crime in the UK.
 I was with my son watching the news and it was talking about the teenagers who have been stabbed in the house party in Milton Keynes.
 He is still very positive that his song and advice will change something.”

-After showing the lyrics to his music teacher, Ardiv recruited some of his school friends to help him record the chorus for his song.
+After showing the lyrics to his music teacher, the school helped recruit some Year 9 and Year 10 to help Ardiv record the chorus for his song.

 “I was surprised as he doesn’t know anyone that has been stabbed.
 I know he’s conscious about knife crime and it is something that concerns him.
 Having seen it in the news both in Sheffield and across the country and he wanted to help.”